Morayfield - East

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Morayfield - East has 19 active public transport stops operating.
+Morayfield - East has 19 active public transport stops.
 These are all bus stops.
-There are two different bus routes that serve these stops together providing a total of 274 weekly passenger trips.
+Two routes service these stops, offering a total of 274 weekly passenger trips.

-The accessibility of the transport in this area is considered good with residents typically living about 360 meters away from their nearest stop.
-On average, there are 39 trips per day across all routes, which works out to around 14 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 360 meters.
+On average, there are 39 trips per day across both routes, which equates to about 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport